 The closest Gates has come to conceding that vaccine monopolies inhibit production came during a January interview with South Africa’s Mail & Guardian.
 Asked about the growing intellectual property debate, he responded, “At this point, changing the rules wouldn’t make any additional vaccines available.”

-Bill Gates’s position on intellectual property was consistent with a lifelong ideological commitment to knowledge monopolies, forged during a vengeful teenage crusade against the open-source programming culture of the 1970s.
-As it happens, a novel use of one category of intellectual property—copyright, applied to computer code—made Gates the richest man in the world for most of two decades beginning in 1995.
-That same year, the WTO went into effect, chaining the developing world to intellectual property rules written by a handful of executives from the U.S. pharmaceutical, entertainment, and software industries.
+Bill Gates’s position on intellectual property was consistent with a lifelong ideological commitment to knowledge monopolies forged during a vengeful teenage crusade against the open-source programming culture of the 1970s.
+As it happens, a novel use of one category of intellectual property—copyright, applied to computer code—made Gates the wealthiest man in the world for almost two decades, beginning in 1995.
+That same year, the WTO went into effect, chaining the developing world to intellectual property rules written by a handful of U.S. pharmaceutical, entertainment, and software executives.

 Why Pfizer Hates Pooling

-Yes, “pooling” is very negative for Pfizer’s bottom line and is, of course, called nonsense by its CEO.
-However, how consistent is Pfizer on this position.
-When Pfizer pilfers publicly funded research — which is a form of pooling and based upon international public research, that type of pooling is ok — highly desirable even.
+Yes, “pooling” harms Pfizer’s bottom line and is called nonsense by its CEO.
+However, how consistent is Pfizer in this position?
+When Pfizer pilfers publicly funded research — which is a form of pooling based on international public research, that type of pooling is okay — highly desirable even.
 However, Pfizer considers it critical that they receive all of the IP rights in return for falsifying clinical trials when it comes to commercialization.
-The question is why would anyone listen to either Pfizer or Moderna or AstraZeneca, or Bill Gates as to the effectiveness and fairness of biomedical IP?
-The only interest these companies have is in profit-maximizing, by capturing publicly funded R&D for commercialization.
+Why would anyone listen to Pfizer, Moderna, AstraZeneca, or Bill Gates as to the effectiveness and fairness of biomedical IP?
+The only interest these companies have is in profit-maximizing by capturing publicly funded R&D for commercialization.

-The covid vaccines prove that all of these companies routinely falsify clinical trials and that they pushed out an ineffective vaccine in return for billions in profits.
-The vast majority of effective pharmaceuticals are decades old, and around 85% of new pharmaceutical patents are for re-patents on old drugs or copycat drugs of existing drugs.
-The vast majority of the pharmaceutical industry is a cancer on public health care that produces entirely unreliable clinical trials.
-They get rubber-stamped by an FDA that they control, as I cover in the article How Low Are The FDA’s Standards of Evidence for New Drug Approval?
+The covid vaccines prove that these companies routinely falsify clinical trials and that they pushed out an ineffective vaccine in return for billions in profits.
+Most effective pharmaceuticals are decades old, and around 85% of new pharmaceutical patents are for re-patents on old drugs or copycat drugs of existing drugs.
+The vast majority of the pharmaceutical industry is a cancer in public health care that produces unreliable clinical trials.
+They get rubber-stamped by an FDA they control, as I cover in the article How Low Are The FDA’s Standards of Evidence for New Drug Approval?